Esqarrouth/Cool-Quotes/README.md

 | ------------- |:-------------:|
 I see now that the circumstances of one's birth are irrelevant.
 It is what you do with the gift of life that determines who you are.|Mewtwo
 You were created by humans to obey humans.
-You could never be our equal.|Giovanni I wanna be the very best, like no one ever was.|Jason Paige Every challenge along the way, with courage I will face, I will battle every day, to claim my rightful place.|Jason Paige I prefer the logic of systems to individualist emotions.|Suzaku Kururugi In this world, evil can arise from the best intentions.
+You could never be our equal.|Giovanni Every challenge along the way, with courage I will face, I will battle every day, to claim my rightful place.|Jason Paige I prefer the logic of systems to individualist emotions.|Suzaku Kururugi In this world, evil can arise from the best intentions.
 And there is good that can come from evil intentions.|CC